Congestion pricing: Milan

 The Ecopass pollution charge ended on December 31, 2011, and was replaced by the Area C scheme, which went into effect on January 16, 2012, initially as an 18-month pilot program.
 The Area C scheme is a conventional congestion pricing scheme and is based on the same Ecopass geographic area.
 Vehicles entering the charging zone incur a charge of €5 regardless of their pollution level.
 However, residents inside the area have 40 free entries per year and then a discounted charge of €2.
 Electric vehicles, public utility vehicles, police and emergency vehicles, buses and taxis are exempted from the charge.
-Hybrid electric and bi-fuel natural gas vehicles (CNG and LPG) were exempted until January 1, 2013, Exemption has been postponed until December 31, 2016.
+Hybrid electric and bi-fuel natural gas vehicles (CNG and LPG) were exempted until January 1, 2013, though exemption has been postponed until December 31, 2016.

 The scheme was made permanent in March 2013.
 All net earnings from Area C are invested to promote sustainable mobility and policies to reduce air pollution, including the redevelopment, protection and development of public transport, "soft mobility" (pedestrians, cycling, Zone 30) and systems to rationalize the distribution of goods.